GraphBLAS/LAGraph/README.md

 # LAgraph
-This is a library plus a test harness for collecting algorithms that use the GraphBLAS
+This is a library plus a test harness for collecting algorithms that use the GraphBLAS.

 Authors: TODO (list them here)